 Spring Performance in San Mateo at Bayside Performing Arts Center

-Costumes will not be ordered until all pertinent forms and fees have been received by the office.
+Costumes will not be ordered until all pertinent forms and fees are received by the office.

 Parents or guardians accept full responsibility for all expenses, including surcharges and postage for costumes that are ordered late.
 Studios are not responsible for costumes that are not received in time for the performance due to late payments.
-Costume manufacturers do not accept cancellations or offer refunds; therefore the studio does not refund any performance or costume fees.
+Costume manufacturers do not accept cancellations or offer refunds; therefore, the studio does not refund any Spring Performance Fees.

 Withdrawal From West Coast Dance Conservatory

-There are no refunds of performance or costume fees.
+There are no refunds of spring performance fees.
 Withdrawal of a student must be done in writing.
-Parents or guardians of withdrawn students may pick up purchased costumes at the studio at the time of general distribution and up to 15 days afterwards.
+Parents or guardians of withdrawn students may pick up purchased costumes at the studio at the time of general distribution.
 After 15 days, the costumes will be donated to charity.

 Being a “Backstage Angel” is a special and magical experience for both the children and the parents.
 This is a privilege reserved only for those that volunteer to be “Backstage Angels”.
-After the performances, “Backstage Angels” must remain in the dressing rooms with the dancers until every student has been picked up by his/her parent.
-Do not take the students into the lobby.
+After the performances, “Backstage Angels” must remain with the dancers until every student has been picked up by his/her parent.

-“Backstage Angels” will be able to order recital tickets for their friends and families before they go on sale to the public.
+“Backstage Angels” will be able to order recital tickets for their friends and families before they go on sale to the public on April 30, 2018.

 Please respond by checking the box on the Performance R.S.V.P Form.

-As the season progresses, additional performance information or updates will be posted on the studio website, www.millbraedance.com, and also in emails and notices sent home with your dancer.
+As the season progresses, additional performance information or updates will be posted on the studio website, www.westcoastdanceconservatory.com and also sent via emails.
 Make it your responsibility to keep yourself up to date with important information.
 It is our goal to make the performance experience organized and exciting for all involved.
-It is a team effort; students, parents, teachers, and the director are key players in the success of the show.
+It is a team effort; students, parents, instructors, and the director are key players in the success of the show.

 COSTUMES, MAKE-UP AND HAIR

-Costume measuring has already begun during scheduled class time.
-Each child will be measured in order to determine his or her costume size(s).
-We take extra precautions when measuring each child to determine the correct size and to add space for “growing room” when appropriate.
+Costume measuring will be done during scheduled class time.
+Each student will be measured in order to determine his or her costume size(s).
+When measuring each child, we take extra precautions to determine the correct size and add space for “growing room” when appropriate.
 Although rare, if alterations are needed after the costumes have been distributed, they will be the sole responsibility of the student’s parent or guardian.